dna-llm/DNA-Data-Scraping/README.md

 # DNA-Data-Scraping
-Repo to house scripts to scrape and process genomic data and upload it to huggungface
+Repo to house scripts to scrape and process genomic data and upload it to huggingface